McCall, Idaho: Nearby

+Tamarack Resort is southwest of McCall, on the west side of Cascade Reservoir, also known as Lake Cascade.
+Originally conceived as "Valbois" in the early 1980s, the project was revived as "WestRock" in the late 1990s and ultimately renamed "Tamarack" in 2002.
+Tamarack opened for lift-served skiing on December 15, 2004, with a summit elevation of 7660 ft on West Mountain, up Rock Creek.
+Its vertical drop was over 2700 ft; it used five chairlifts and a poma lift.
+The slopes on Tamarack faced east, overlooking the Cascade Reservoir and Long Valley.
+The resort also offered, Osprey Meadows, an 18-hole championship golf course overlooking the Cascade Lake.
+The course was originally designed by Robert Trent Jones II and renovated by Robert Trent Jones Jr prior to its reopening in 2024.
+The resort also offfers boating on Lake Cascade and miles of mountain biking trails.
+The resort now offers a variety of activities in addition to winter mountain sports, hosting many summer concerts, mountain biking competitions, golf tournaments and community activities.

+Jug Mountain Ranch is southeast of McCall at the foot of Jughandle Mountain and includes 1,000 acres of open space.
+Winter activities include nordic skiing and snowshoeing on 16 miles of groomed trails.
+Summer activities feature 20 miles of hiking and mountain biking on trails.
+In addition, Jug Mountain Ranch Golf Course provides a variety of terrain and vista.
+The course was designed by Don Knott, who had worked with Robert Trent Jones II, designer of Osprey Meadows at Tamarack Resort.

 Government

 McCall was incorporated as a town on 19 July 1911.
 It is presently chartered as a city with a council-manager form of government.
 Its city manager is nominated by the mayor and elected by the city council.
 The McCall City Council is made up of 4 council members and a mayor elected in an at-large election.
 During city council meetings, the mayor presides, and all 5 members can vote on any issue.
 The mayor has no veto powers.

 McCall is located in Idaho's 1st congressional district.
 On the state level, McCall is located in district 8 of the Idaho Legislature.
 Despite the largest population in Valley County, McCall lost the bid for county seat in 1917 to the more centrally located town of Cascade, nearly 30 mi south on Highway 55.